lukamiletic95/papers/Definitions.md

 	<h1>Definitions</h1>
 </div>

-In this section, relevant ideas that both the Tendermi
+In this section, relevant ideas that the Tendermint platform relies on, will be explained.
+Those ideas are provided in the following subsections:

+* State
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjY1NDQ1MTAsLTE2ODM5NDgyNTZdfQ
+eyJoaXN0b3J5IjpbLTEwNjI4NTI4MjIsLTE2ODM5NDgyNTZdfQ
 ==
 -->